 As I say, these two men were the first to die, among the law school classmates with whom I was at least somewhat familiar.
 In that sense, they represent a sort of milestone, at this point, 35 years post-graduation.
 I have often wondered whether any of my classmates would die young, due perhaps to alcohol or cocaine or risk-taking or other dangers that lawyers have sometimes been known to indulge, or whether their innate caution would instead see them all withering away to dust in their nineties and beyond.
 I probably would not have guessed that heart attack (especially in a seemingly low-stress life) or suicide would be the first causes, but here we are.

 In writing this piece, I find — as I have found with my parents, and with others — that retrospective stock-taking can foster a more detached or philosophical interpretation of who the person was, and why s/he did what s/he did.
 If I had had a conversation with Paul in the last year or two, I think it would still have been dominated, on my side and perhaps also on his, with the sorts of distractions mentioned earlier in this post, involving mannerisms and social status and such.
 Likewise, with Bill, I think I would have had the same superficial impression of still waters, just as in the early 1980s; now, as then, I probably would have completely missed how deep those waters might run.
 It seems that, to develop a more informed sense of these men — starting back then, when we were interacting — I would have benefited from access to a lifelong running commentary, provided by some informed but disinterested observer.
-Such a commentator might have prepared me for possibilities like those that have belatedly and somewhat hazily emerged through third-party reporting.
+Such a commentator might have prepared me for the possibilities, described above, that have belatedly and somewhat hazily reached me through third-party reporting.

 I noticed the contrast between the restrained terms of Paul’s obituary and the more open admissions of Bill’s, in terms of their status as devoted fathers, loving spouses, and so forth.
 I supposed it was possible that Paul’s wife, or whoever wrote his obit, was sending a not-too-subtle message that he was a rather cold geek at home.
 As I have described, my own exposure to him would be compatible with that.
 But I decided that, most likely, this was just the stiff upper lip of the classic wealthy set, sticking to the facts in public and reserving grief, if any, for rare and very private display.
 One might just as well have suspected Bill’s wife of putting on a show of affection for a louse whose shenanigans had substantially wrecked her private world and her eventual retirement.
 In short, it was one thing for me to offer speculations based on the obituary’s lack of attention to Paul’s legal career; it was quite another to venture guesses on what may have been happening in these men’s home lives.
-I really didn’t have enough to go on, in that department (and, as noted above, I would later see that some of the speculations I did venture were mistaken).
+I really didn’t have enough to go on, in that department (and in Paul’s case, as noted above, I would later see that some of the speculations I did venture were mistaken).

 For me, personally, these men were not a part of my life.
 They were just acquaintances from a New York world that I had left behind decades ago.
 But this is not to say they were unimportant.
 I had lost friends, neighbors, relatives, and other acquaintances before this.
 Some I had known, or at least been exposed to, for significantly longer periods and/or in much more intense conditions.
 What was different about these two was that they were more like me.
 They were not farmers in rural Indiana, or spelunkers in Los Angeles, or people from an earlier generation of old geezers.
 I did still have a sort of excuse, protecting me from worrying too much about the implications of this demonstration that someone like me could die at this age: I had the belief that, of course, you put yourself at risk if you don’t exercise or, certainly, if you stick a gun in your mouth.
-There was still the natural impression that death can’t really happen to me, at least not anytime soon, because I wouldn’t make that kind of mistake.
+There was still the natural impression that death can’t really happen to me, at least not anytime soon, because I wouldn’t make those kinds of mistake.
 But events like these were tending to erode that impression.
 Ultimately, something fatal happens to each of us, and often the fatal event is not what one might expect.
 Death was starting to look a bit more like a stalker who had figured out where I lived.